LifeOfPai/anjalipai.github.io/individualmanifesto.md

 A key takeaway regarding accessibility is that ensuring that products are accessible is not necessarily about catering to disabled users, but about designing for the benefit of all users.
 The “curb-cut effect” as it is often called, pushes designers to “solve for one, extend to the many”.
 As such, accessibility should be a consideration in every stage of the design process.
 In my own work, I would be inclined to take the approach of the POUR methodology where in each stage of the design phase, we consider whether the content we are adding or designing is: perceivable, operable, understandable, and robust.
 I find these categories to be valuable because they encompass visual components, physical or interactive components, cognitive processing, and robustness.
 If a designer were to consider these four elements at each stage of the process, they would likely uncover potential barriers to accessibility prior to even adding a feature.
 Therefore, issues of accessibility can be addressed during the design process when there is a lower barrier to making modifications, rather than after the fact when barriers to adding or revamping features may be higher.

 Although we did not have the opportunity to consider accessibility in every stage of the design process, once we were aware of the ways that technology can be made accessible, we began to employ that in our process.
 For example, with our digital prototype, we carefully considered the color palette.
-[Add photo + description].

 ## The designer is not the user